 Patients with IBS may experience abdominal pain, fatigue, loss of appetite, and a swollen stomach.
 Haemorrhoids, also called piles, are veins in the rectum and anus that become infected and swollen.
 Haemorrhoids may occur externally at the anal opening, or internally at the rectum.
 When left untreated, haemorrhoids can cause pain and discomfort, rectal bleeding, and itchiness.

 If you have any symptoms, don’t be embarrassed and don’t ignore them – doctors are used to seeing lots of people with bowel problems.
-Bowel cancer is very treatable but the earlier it is diagnosed, the easier it is to treat.
+And it’s even more important to bear in mind that bowel cancer is very treatable if diagnosed earlier.